zulhilmizainuddin/httprequest/README.md

 # httprequest
-HttpUrlConnection wrapper for Android written in Java.
+Simple and easy to use HttpUrlConnection wrapper for Java and Android.

 Wrappers for: